-Source: Maya Mountain Cacao Ltd.
+Source: Maya Mountain Cacao, Ltd.

-Source Type: Fermentary and social venture
+Source Type: Privately owned fermentary and social enterprise

-Tasting Notes: green grape, pineapple, honey
+Tasting Notes: Green grape, pineapple, honey

 Last Visit: Feb 2016 by Bret, Collette, Emma, Kelsey, Maverick, Meredyth and Greg